What can we expect Augmented Reality to do in workplace training?

 Augmented reality (AR) brings together the real and the digital world, allowing computer-generated images, information and data to be superimposed over what you can see around you.
 The earliest form of technology dates back more than 50 years, but the term augmented reality is believed to have been coined in 1990 by Professor Tom Caudell, then a researcher with Boeing.

 The initial excitement over AR was very much centred on its personal use with consumer devices such as Google Glass getting a lot of early attention, although not quite breaking through as first predicted.
 The games industry continues to push the capabilities of AR, and Microsoft HoloLens recently demonstrated its potential with the popular game, Minecraft.
 The latest demo shows a virtual Minecraft landscape appearing on a table in front of a player wearing an AR headset.
-He’s able to explore the world and manipulate the game play with gestures in the physical world – it’s worth a watch.
+He’s able to explore the world and manipulate the game play with gestures in the physical world – it’s worth a watch on YouTube.

 In recent years, the role AR can play in business and industry has come to the fore.
 After all, a technology that merges the physical space with the digital space was always going to have lots of real world potential.
 A growing number of organisations are now experimenting with augmented reality in a variety of ways, and every new project reveals more about AR in the workplace.